-A) To serve the customer.

-B) To provide safe, quality, efficient, and cost-effective mobility services to eligible recipients of paratransit services, as well as coordination of other mobility services; such as fixed route.

-C) To fulfill all requirements of the American's with Disabilities Act relating to complementary paratransit services comparable to levels of service on the JTA fixed route bus service.

-D) To meet all policies, procedures, and standards in providing eligible trips prescribed by JTA, the Florida Commission for the Transportation Disadvantaged (CTD), and other local sponsor agencies.
+- A) To serve the customer. - B) To provide safe, quality, efficient, and cost-effective mobility services to eligible recipients of paratransit services, as well as coordination of other mobility services; such as fixed route. - C) To fulfill all requirements of the American's with Disabilities Act relating to complementary paratransit services comparable to levels of service on the JTA fixed route bus service. - D) To meet all policies, procedures, and standards in providing eligible trips prescribed by JTA, the Florida Commission for the Transportation Disadvantaged (CTD), and other local sponsor agencies.

 Notwithstanding any of the specific, desired requirements set forth in any section of this RFP or in any subsequent contract provisions, the selected Contractor shall ensure that all vehicles are purchased (if this option is executed), inspected and maintained (under service Model 3), all operations are conducted, all employees are hired, trained, tested and supervised, and all other aspects of service provision and management are conducted in compliance with Rule 14-90 of the Florida Administrative Code, Chapter 427 of the Florida Statutes, Chapter 41-2 of the Florida Statutes, requirements of the ADA (49 CFR Parts 27, 37, and 38), and other applicable state and federal laws, rules, regulations and requirements.
-The selected Contractor and its personnel, including all subcontractors, must be familiar with these requirements for service operations standard shall not relieve the Contractor of its responsibility to operate services in full compliance with all applicable requirements.
-Further, if any specific operating requirements desired by JTA conflict with other federal or state laws and requirements, the Contractor shall applicable requirements.
+The selected Contractor and its personnel, including all subcontractors, must be familiar with these requirements for services operated in the State of Florida.
+Failure of JTA to specifically cite or repeat any required service operations standard shall not relieve the Contractor of its responsibility to operate services in full compliance with all applicable requirements.
+Further, if any specific operating requirements desired by JTA conflict with other federal or state laws and requirements, the Contractor shall bring this discrepancy to the attention of JTA immediately.